deoren/notes/golang/golang.md

 - If you access an element of a `map` that does not exist you get the zero type for what the `map` "maps" to.
 For example, the zero type of an `int` is 0.

+- If you need to check whether something is in a map you can use the "comma, ok" idom to find out.
+This works by setting "ok" to the default boolean value of false and relying on an operation to set the value to true.

 ## Scope

 ### Example: What you might expect